 There aren’t many banking options available at Elitebet Australia.
 I usually deposit via credit/debit cards, but you can also use EFT or deposit cash at any branch of National Australia Bank.
 This is a very short list of banking methods, so I hope Elitebet will introduce new options anytime soon.
 It would be great if at least one e-wallet, like PayPal or Skrill, was available.
-The selection they have now won’t satisfy even the complete beginners, let alone more experienced punters.
+The selection they have now won’t satisfy even complete beginners, let alone more experienced punters.

 Don’t forget to verify your account in time.
-They’ll ask you to confirm your identity before requesting the first withdrawal or within first 30 days after registering an account.
+They’ll ask you to confirm your identity before requesting the first withdrawal or within your first 30 days after registering an account.

 - Deposit methods: Credit/Debit Cards, Bank EFT and Cash